PaddlePaddle/docs/docs/design/phi/design_en.md

 ```

-So far, after the original Op's InferShape function has been migrated to PHI InferMeta, it can be re-registered back to fluid to be called, thereby realizing the functional reuse and global unification of InferShape.
+So far, after the original Op's `InferShape` function has been migrated to PHI `InferMeta`, it can be re-registered back to fluid to be called, thereby realizing the functional reuse and global unification of InferShape.

 ### 2.4 Compatible Adaptation of Dynamic and Static Graphs

 > Highlights of this section:
-> 1. Support the new form of Kernel to be called in the existing static graph and dynamic graph system, the difficulty lies in solving the matching problem of multi-parameter Op to few-parameter Kernel.
+> 1. Support the new form of Kernel to be called in the existing static graph and dynamic graph architecture, the difficulty lies in solving the matching problem of multi-parameter Op to few-parameter Kernel.

 #### 2.4.1 ArgumentMapping Architecture Design

-The parameter list of the new form of Kernel is aligned with the Python API, which is different from the parameter list registered in the original OpMaker, this makes it difficult to match when the new form of Kernel is called in the original fluid system.
+The parameter list of the new form of Kernel is aligned with the Python API, which is different from the parameter list registered in the original `OpMaker`, this makes it difficult to match when the new form of Kernel is called in the original fluid architecture.

-For example, conv2d op has 4 Inputs, 1 Output, and 26 Attributes registered in its OpMaker, while the Python API of conv2d has only 8 parameters in total (not counting name, 3 Tensor inputs, 5 Attribute inputs).
+For example, `conv2d` op has 4 Inputs, 1 Output, and 26 Attributes registered in its `OpMaker`, while the Python API of `conv2d` has only 8 parameters in total (not counting name, 3 Tensor inputs, 5 Attribute inputs).

-At runtime, before calling the new Kernel, select the Kernel parameters from the parameters registered by OpMaker, and then pass them to the new Kernel.
+At runtime, before calling the new Kernel, select the Kernel parameters from the parameters registered by `OpMaker`, and then pass them to the new Kernel.

-For some relatively standardized operators, their OpMaker parameters and Python api parameters are consistent.
+For some relatively standardized operators, their `OpMaker` parameters and Python api parameters are consistent.
 In such standard situation, there is no need to select parameters.
-For these operators, according to the registration order of input and output attributes in OpProto, skip the members marked as Extra and Quant, can solve some parameter matching problems of Op and Kernel.
-However, for some operators that are not standardized or left over from fluid, such as conv, such a mapping function is required, and this mapping function may have very complex judgment logic depending on the op.
+For these operators, according to the registration order of input and output attributes in `OpProto`, skip the members marked as `Extra` and `Quant`, can solve some parameter matching problems of Op and Kernel.
+However, for some operators that are not standardized or left over from fluid, such as `conv`, such a mapping function is required, and this mapping function may have very complex judgment logic depending on the op.
 Therefore, there is no way to automate it at this stage.

-At present, the ArgumentMapping function mapping system is designed.
-In the phi/ops/compat directory, the corresponding mapping functions are implemented and registered.
-Then when the PHI kernel performs adaptation, the corresponding ArgumentMapping function will be called to obtain the parameters required by the PHI kernel.
-For example, the mapping function of scale op is as follows:
+At present, the `ArgumentMapping` function mapping is designed.
+In the `phi/ops/compat` directory, the corresponding mapping functions are implemented and registered.
+Then when the PHI kernel performs adaptation, the corresponding `ArgumentMapping` function will be called to obtain the parameters required by the PHI kernel.
+For example, the mapping function of `scale` op is as follows:

 ```
 /**